 - The increasingly open-ended nature of the laboratory projects undertaken within the Department.

 - Each year a number of summer studentships are available in the Department for current students.
 These give students at all levels the opportunity to work on a real research project alongside active researchers.
 In addition to enhancing the students' subject knowledge and skills, these studentships give them valuable experience of working in a research team.

 - Curriculum emphasies learning focussed on students writing and discussing papers or essays.

-- As part of the Level 3 computing project, students take part in tutorials where they prepare a poster presentation on a physics topic of their choice, which they then present to the whole year group and discuss with staff.
+- As part of the Level 3 computing project, students take part in tutorials where they prepare a poster presentation, which they then present to the whole year group and discuss with staff.

 - Curriculum is structured around teaching subject content

 - Modules at Levels 3 and 4 are strongly influenced by the Department's research strengths and provide opportunities for students to specialise in some areas.
 They lay the foundation for research in physics and related sciences.